aayla-secura/mixnmatchttp/README.md

   * `--add-users`: password input should not be displayed
   * Fix path canonicalization for endpoints, .e.g `//login` does not match an endpoint
   * Default column for short value in `object_to_dict` should use the first primary key, not hardcoded `id`.
+  * Logging conf for request line via command-line; also, custom format for it

 ## Possibly coming at some point